kbastamow/Tripulaciones-backend/README.md

 Login sessions are secured with tokens.

-The backend communicates on certain endpoints with an API of data science to filter out bad language posted and to filter events according to an algorithm that analyses the users interests.
+The backend communicates on certain endpoints with an API of data science to filter out bad language posted and to filter events according to an algorithm that analyses the user's interests.

 Some endpoints also serve data science's database for the analysis of data.